 The Commission's proposal for a Regulation on a Common European Sales Law addresses many of the obstacles stemming from diverging national sales law rules by providing contractual parties with a uniform set of rules.
 The proposal includes rules adapted to the supply of "digital content" that cover some aspects of cloud computing.

-The aim of the cloud computing strategy is the development of model contract terms to cover issues not covered by the Common European Sales Law such as:
+The aim of the cloud computing strategy is to develop model contract terms that would regulate issues not covered by the Common European Sales Law such as:

 - data preservation after termination of the contract,

 - data location and transfer,

 - direct and indirect liability change of service by cloud providers and subcontracting.